-New Waterworks Zoutkamp gets underway!
+New Waterwerken Zoutkamp gets underway!

 Signing of cooperation agreement

-Boosting livability, traffic safety, recreation, and tourism
+Boosting quality of life, traffic safety, and recreation & tourism

 Together with the environment